djblanc360/dev-daryl-blancaflor-q3-2024/README.md

 - The customer contains the history of promotions viewed and therefore listens to user interactions with modals.
 - The customer object receives third-party integration data to enrich the customer profile and allow for more logic with promotions and modals.
 - The third-party service currently integrated is for tracking the user's ip for location-based modal logic.

+## Utilities Feature
+- Created a `utilities/` directory where `symlinks.js` will use supporting plugin from `bundler.js` to bundle each file in the folder to a single `utils.js` file in `assets/` directory.
+- Changes in the `utilities/` directory will update the `utils.js`.

 ## Added Dependencies